Characters of the Marvel Cinematic Universe: M–Z: Ava Starr / Ghost

+Starr family

+Elihas Starr (portrayed by Michael Cerveris) and his wife Catherine (portrayed by Riann Steele) are Ava Starr's parents.
+They died during the experiment that gave Ava her powers.

+As of 2025, these characters have appeared in one project: the film Ant-Man and the Wasp.

 Stern

-Senator Stern (portrayed by Garry Shandling) is an original character in the MCU, inspired by Howard Stern according to Iron Man 2 director Jon Favreau.
+Senator Stern (portrayed by Garry Shandling) is an original character in the MCU, named after Howard Stern according to Iron Man 2 director Jon Favreau.
 He is a United States senator who wants Tony Stark's armor to be handed to the U.S. government.
-He harbors a strong dislike for Stark even after handing him and James Rhodes the Medal of Honor.
-He is later revealed to be affiliated with Hydra and later arrested by the Federal Bureau of Investigation for his collusion with Hydra.
+He harbors a strong dislike for Stark, even after handing him and James Rhodes the Medal of Honor.
+He is later revealed to be affiliated with Hydra and later arrested by the Federal Bureau of Investigation for his collusion therewith.